Quakers Hill: Etymology

-The first recorded cartographic use in NSW of the 'Quaker' name is that of "Quaker's Row", today's Church Street, Parramatta.
-In November 1788 a second settlement was established by Governor Phillip at Rose Hill and was renamed in June 1791, Parramatta.
-In July 1790 he laid out his plan for the town, with High Street (now George) the main road with another (143 feet / 43.6 m wide) starting at the south bank of the river where Phillip intended a town square with government buildings and an extended wharf.
-This he named Quakers Row.
+The earliest recorded cartographic use in New South Wales of the name "Quaker" appears as "Quaker's Row", the former name of Church Street in Parramatta.
+In November 1788, Governor Arthur Phillip established a secondary settlement at Rose Hill, which was renamed Parramatta in June 1791.
+In July 1790, Phillip laid out a formal plan for the township.
+High Street (now George Street) was designated as the principal thoroughfare, intersected by a secondary street, 143 feet (43.6 metres) wide, extending from the southern bank of the Parramatta River.
+Phillip envisaged a town square with government buildings and an extended wharf at this location and named the street "Quaker's Row".